belindamo/derp/section_notes/01-research-concept-direction.md

-Refine section 1 of this research concept and direction based on current&#x20;
+Refine section 1 of this research concept and direction based on current writing and lit review.&#x20;